A numerically stable communication-avoiding s-step GMRES algorithm: Background on s -step GMRES

 The reduction in communication cost of block QR methods has made them attractive for large-scale problems.
 However, for most block QR methods, formal proofs of their stability properties remain elusive.
 We refer the reader to~\cite{carson2022block} for a recent survey on the stability properties of common block QR methods based on Gram-Schmidt algorithms.
 The numerical experiments therein (e.g., Figs.\ 5 and 6) demonstrated that even the current state of the art is not unconditionally stable for handling arbitrary step sizes with finite precision.
 In this work, we focus primarily on the stability analysis of the original BCGS2 with the CholQR algorithm.
 The stability analysis of low-synchronization variants is left for future work.

-For a numerically non-singular matrix $\mathcal{V}$ with condition number bound $\kappa(\mathcal{V}) < O(\epsilon^{-1})$, where $\epsilon$ is the unit round-off, Barlow showed that BCGS2 produce $O(\epsilon)$ orthogonality error if the intra-orthogonalization scheme can achieve the same level of orthogonality~\cite{barlow2013reorthogonalized}.
+For a numerically non-singular matrix $\mathcal{V}$ with condition number bound $\kappa(\mathcal{V}) < O(\epsilon^{-1})$, where $\epsilon$ is the unit round-off, Barlow showed that BCGS2 produces $O(\epsilon)$ orthogonality error if the intra-orthogonalization scheme can achieve the same level of orthogonality~\cite{barlow2013reorthogonalized}.
 The round-off error analysis performed in~\cite{yamamoto2015roundoff} indicates that CholQR applied twice does give the desired $O(\epsilon)$ level of LOO error but requires the input block to have a condition number below $O(\epsilon^{-1/2})$.
-Here, we note that the input block does not refer to the block $V^{(i)}$ in the original matrix $\mathcal{V}$ but to the block matrix used to generate the Gram matrix.
-(For example, notice how line 4 updates the block matrix $V$ in \cref{alg:BlockQR} before the CholQR step.)
+Here, we note that the input block does not refer to the block $V^{(i)}$ in the original matrix $\mathcal{V}$ in~\Cref{eq:matrixV}, but to the block matrix used to generate the Gram matrix.
+(For example, notice how line 4 updates the block matrix $V$ in \Cref{alg:BlockQR} before the CholQR step.)
 Without any safeguard on the conditioning of the input matrix, the output of CholQR can potentially degrade the numerical stability and lead to a significant increase in the LOO error of the overall block QR algorithm.
 Furthermore, we emphasize that even if efforts were made to improve and constrain the condition number of the Krylov basis matrix $V(Q_i,s)$ in the upstream MPK, the inter-orthogonalization process could nonetheless lead to an ill-conditioned input for the intra-orthogonalization.

-Sometimes, in a more catastrophic setting, an ill-conditioned input block matrix in CholQR can give rise to a Gram matrix that is not symmetric positive-definite (SPD) in finite precision, which will cause the Cholesky decomposition to break down.
+Sometimes, in a more catastrophic setting, an ill-conditioned input block matrix in CholQR (e.g., $V$ in line 5 of~\Cref{alg:BlockQR}) can give rise to a Gram matrix that is not symmetric positive-definite (SPD) in finite precision, which will cause the Cholesky decomposition to break down.
 Such runtime errors often force the user to switch to other QR methods that are not communication-avoiding or restart the algorithm with a smaller block size $s$.